 We’re taking a quick trip back to my childhood for one of my favorite dishes: the one I asked for every year for my birthday.
 Chicken Cordon Bleu.
 But here’s the thing…I actually just wanted my parents to buy me the ones in the frozen section that you popped in the oven.
 Haha, my sophisticated childhood palate!!

 After spending some time with my family last week on vacation, we talked about some of our favorite foods.
 This one came up.
-And then the wheels starting……Can I make health-ify this recipe?
-Make it Paleo?
+And then the wheels starting……Can I health-ify this recipe?
+Make it a low-carb and keto friendly recipe?
+Can I make it dairy-free?
 Sure, there is always a way.